virtualguard101/mkdocs-note/README.md

 <!-- [![PyPI version](https://badge.fury.io/py/mkdocs-note.svg)](https://badge.fury.io/py/mkdocs-note) -->

-`MkDocs-Note` is a plugin for `MkDocs` that transforms your documentation site into a powerful personal knowledge base with bi-directional linking, similar to Obsidian or Roam Research.
+`MkDocs-Note` is a plugin for `MkDocs` that automatically manages notes in your documentation site.
+It's designed to work seamlessly with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme to create a unified note-taking and documentation experience.

 ## Features

-- **Bi-directional Linking**: Automatically create and display backlinks for your notes.
+- **Recent Notes Display**: Automatically displays a list of recent notes on your notes index page
-- **Note Management**: Easily create new notes from templates using command line tools.
+- **Multi-format Support**: Supports both Markdown (.md) and Jupyter Notebook (.ipynb) files
-- **Recent Notes**: Display a list of recent notes on your homepage.
+- **Smart Filtering**: Excludes index files and other specified patterns from the recent notes list
-- **Attachment Management**: Handles attachments within your notes directory.
+- **Flexible Configuration**: Highly customizable note directory, file patterns, and display options
-- **Flexible Configuration**: Highly customizable to fit your workflow.
+- **Automatic Updates**: Notes list updates automatically when you build your documentation

 ## Installation